greydongilmore/clinical_dicom2bids_smk/README.md

 ## Operation dates

 One main feature of this clinical pipeline is that the final output is stored in three session directories for each subject:
-* **ses-presurg:** for imaging data aquired prior to the subjects surgery date
+* **ses-presurg:** for imaging data acquired prior to the subjects surgery date
-* **ses-perisurg:** for imaging data aquired on the same day of the subjects surgery (generally MRI/CT with sterotactic frame)
+* **ses-perisurg:** for imaging data acquired on the same day of the subjects surgery (generally MRI/CT with sterotactic frame)
-* **ses-postsurg:** for imaging data aquired the immediate day after the subjects surgery onwards
+* **ses-postsurg:** for imaging data acquired the immediate day after the subjects surgery onwards

-To divide the imaging data into the three sessions, the operation date is required foreach subject.
-This date is attempted to be gleaned automatically assuming some type of intraoperative imaging is performed and the **SeriesDescription** and/or **StudyDescription** DICOM header tag includes an identifer that it was aquired intra-operatively.
+To divide the imaging data into the three sessions, the operation date is required for each subject.
+This date is attempted to be gleaned automatically assuming some type of intra-operative imaging is performed and the **SeriesDescription** and/or **StudyDescription** DICOM header tag includes an identifier that it was acquired intra-operatively.

 If the operation date cannot be determined automatically you may provide a path to an `or_dates.tsv` file that has the operation dates for all subjects.